stevenliuyi/hexo-theme-next/README.md

 - Use icons from Iconfont as social icons (useful when you cannot find suitable icons in Font Awesome)
 - Add link to the author name in the sidebar
 - Display "powered by" and "theme by" information in the sidebar
+- Customize the display of tags in the posts

 Besides, there is a new tag `wp` you can use to easily link to Wikipedia articles.